13 Authentic Mexican Bread Recipes to Bake at Home

 3. Mirror Mexican Cookies (Espejos)

 Espejos, or Mirrors in English, are my kids’ favorite pan dulce.
-My family in Mexico knows this very well, so when we go to visit, a bag of these popular Mexican cookies is already waiting on the kitchen table waiting to be enjoyed with a cup of warm milk.
+My family in Mexico knows this very well, so when we visit, they already have a bag of these popular Mexican cookies waiting on the kitchen table for us to enjoy with a cup of warm milk.

-Espejos are round cookies made with a buttery, crumbly dough and vanilla extract.
-They are usually covered with a sugary glaze that gives them a reflective surface just like a mirror, hence the name.
+Bakers make Espejos with a buttery, cumbly dough and vanilla extract, forming them into round cookies.
+A sugary glaze covers them, creating a reflective surface like a mirror, hence the name.

 You can find them in different colors, white or pink are the most popular; however, sometimes they have a rich, chocolatey glaze.